 Courses Recently Taught

 This course is the continuation of the first semester of intermediate French and includes a comprehensive grammar review and short cultural and literary readings, which serve as points of departure for class discussion.
 This course includes required practice sessions with a teaching assistant, which are scheduled at the beginning of the semester.
 Attendance at a weekly French table is strongly encouraged.
-Prerequisite: FREN 213Y or placement, or permission of instructor.
+Prerequisite: FREN 213Y or placement.
 Offered every spring.

 This course is designed to provide advanced students with the opportunity to strengthen their abilities to write, read and speak French.
 The conversation component of the course focuses on the discussion of articles from the current French and Francophone press, films and web sites, with the aim of developing students' fluency in French and their performance of linguistically and culturally appropriate tasks.
 Through the composition component, students seek to improve their ability to write clearly and coherently in French in both analytic and creative modes.
 To foster these goals, the course also provides a review of selected advanced grammatical structures and work on literary excerpts.
 Prerequisite: FREN 213Y–214Y or equivalent.
 Offered every year.